ahmedlaouar/py_reasoner/README.md

   - `mappingbased-objects_lang=en_with_timestamps.csv`

 #### Option 1: re-extract the ABoxes:
-- Load the full-augmented datasets into the PostrgreSQL database: run the script in `dataset_preparation/load_full_data.py` as a module using:
+- Load the full-augmented datasets into the PostgreSQL database: run the script in `dataset_preparation/load_full_data.py` as a module using:
 ```python
 python3 -m dataset_preparation.load_full_data
 ```

-- The, use the script in `dataset_preparation/create_conflicting_datasets.py` to generate the conflicting ABoxes by running:
+- Then, use the script in `dataset_preparation/create_conflicting_datasets.py` to generate the conflicting ABoxes by running:

 ```python
 python3 -m dataset_preparation.create_conflicting_datasets